-I’m starting to see more and more skateboarders and longboarders cruising through the city’s narrow streets, cycle tracks and tourist hotspots.
-I love that Amsterdam is such a bustling and vibrant city, but it’s sometimes difficult to see the wood for the trees when it comes to finding a decent place to skate.
-Don’t fret through: read on for three of the go-to skate spots for Amsterdam’s local skaters.
+I’m starting to see more and more skateboarders (yay!) and longboarders (ew!) cruising through the city’s narrow streets, cycle tracks and tourist hotspots.
+I love that Amsterdam is such a bustling and vibrant city, but it’s sometimes difficult to see the wood for the trees when it comes to finding a decent place for skaters to hang out.
+Don’t fret through: read on for go-to skate spots for Amsterdam’s local skaters.

 Olympiaplein Skatepark: Amsterdam’s skateboarding community